aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/tasks/working-with-convert-task/_index.md

 |/cells/task/runtask|POST|Run Task|[PostRunTask](https://apireference.aspose.cloud/cells/#/Task/PostRunTask)|

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Task/PostRunTask) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The OpenAPI Specification defines a publicly accessible programming interface for the Convert task and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.